Ruthhl3ss/AzureDevOpsCourse/Course 2 - Create StorageAccount/Readme.md

 ### Objective 1 - Adding Parameters

 The first objective is to add parameters.
-The name and address space of the StorageAccount are now hardcoded in the Bicep template:
+The name, location, kind, SKU and access tier of the StorageAccount are now hardcoded in the Bicep template:

 ![Hardcoded Parameters](https://github.com/Ruthhl3ss/AzureDevOpsCourse/blob/main/Images/StorageAccounthardcodedparameters.png)

 We would like to use this template for multiple customers without changing the template.
 This objective can be reached by using parameters.
+Change these values to parameters:

+- name
+- location
+- kind
+- SKU
+- accesstier

 [Microsoft Doc about Bicep Parameters](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameters)